MMierzej/smaller-projects/README.md

 `python-exercises` - contains a data drawer using `pandas` and `pyplot`, and exercises utilising multiple paradigms of programming

-`sqlalchemy-gtk-gui` - a Python GUI app with database operations for managing data about films
+`sqlalchemy-gtk-gui` - a Python GUI app with database operations for managing data about films (done before the Databases course)